 About PUENTE Learning Center

-The Charter School is seeking a teacher who is committed to providing knowledge and instruction to students while also helping them to develop their skills and encourage an interest in learning.
+PUENTE Charter School is seeking a committed instructor who will provide knowledge and instruction to students while also helping them to develop their skills and encourage an interest in learning.
 This role will report to the Dean role and work with the School’s team of early education professionals.
 The qualified candidate will be responsible for preparing and implementing a full educational plan that aligns with the Common Core Standards and ELD Framework.
-Candidates who do not possess a clear California Multiple Subject Teaching Credential and English Learner certification will not be considered.

 Teachers in the Charter School will teach in a community where children, parents, teachers, and administrators are actively involved as partners in teaching and learning.
 Teachers will assume responsibilities including, but not limited to, the following:

 • Develop and maintain a standards-based, stimulating and nurturing program and environment that meets student’s individual and group needs

 • Work with the school Leadership Team and other instructional staff to develop a curriculum that aligns with Common Core State Standards (CCSS) and ELD Framework and the school’s charter

 • Produce weekly lesson plans in support of student mastery of CCSS